emilianoyoung/ai/_posts/_archive/2019-12-03-amazons-rekognition-gets-new-ml-capability-for-object-recognition.md

 ---
 category: news
 title: "Amazon’s Rekognition Gets New ML Capability for Object Recognition"
-excerpt: "“Amazon claims that its system can be used to train an AI to detect an object using as few as 1- images, as opposed to the hundreds or thousands that are usually required for object recognition.”
-Amazon has announced a new machine learning capability ..."
+excerpt: "as opposed to the hundreds or thousands that are usually required for object recognition.”
+Amazon has announced a new machine learning capability for object recognition through its Rekognition platform.
+Called “Amazon Rekognition Custom Labels”, the ..."
 publishedDateTime: 2019-12-03T00:00:00Z
 sourceUrl: https://findbiometrics.com/amazons-rekognition-gets-new-ml-capability-for-object-recognition-612031/
 type: article